RRZ tools

 rrz-batch-jobreport

-jobs, which share(d) a node with other jobs, it is important to keep in
+smaller jobs, which share(d) a node with other jobs, it is important to

-apply to the job but rather the whole node.
+do not apply to the job but rather to the whole node.

 - network